 Some of the best places to find kayak rentals in Reno are Sierra Adventures, Marina PaddleFit and Rentals and Sparks Marina Park.
 These businesses are close to the Truckee River and Sparks Marina and can offer a breadth of knowledge when it comes to finding the best spots on the Truckee to try your hand at the sport, as well as places that may be too difficult to navigate.
 While the Truckee River Whitewater Park is a hometown favorite, there are some hidden gems on the river that only some true locals can tell you how to find.
 Use them as a resource!

 In Lake Tahoe, you can rent a kayak from Sand Harbor and check out the gorgeous expanse of smooth granite rocks and breathtaking scenery of the east shore.
-If you’re heading towards the north shore, check out Tahoe Paddle & Oar, Adrift Tahoe, or the Wild Society in Kings Beach.
-The Wild Society has one of the most unique ways to view Lake Tahoe—a clear kayak.
+If you’re heading towards the north shore, check out Tahoe Paddle & Oar, Adrift Tahoe or Wild Society in Kings Beach.
+Wild Society has one of the most unique ways to view Lake Tahoe—a clear kayak.
 While the clarity of the lake is unlike any other, the clear kayaks from Wild Society help you truly take in the depth of this incredible alpine lake.
 With an awesome staff, full-service rental shop and quick exchanges, these three board shops will put you out on the lake in no time.
 These longstanding shops have helped visitors year after year get excited about all kinds of different water sports – it’s time for you to experience the stoke, too!

 If you’re interested in exploring the waters around the lake, Tahoe Whitewater Tours has been in business for more than 20 years.
 They offer whitewater rafting on the Truckee from the west shore, kayak rentals and more.
 The west shore is also home to both Tahoe Adventure Company and Tahoe City Kayak & Paddleboard, too.